The Great Drafting Table in the Sky

 On their celestial cloud Sanguinet and Staats sit side by side drawing at a golden drafting table surrounded by sketches and rolls of blueprints.
 Both men have pencil smudges on their alabaster-white robes.
-The older of the two angels, Marshall Sanguinet (March 18, 1859-July 25, 1936, born in St. Louis), lifts his pencil point from the table, straightens his back, and turns his head from side to side, stretching.
+The older of the two angels, Marshall Sanguinet (March 18, 1859-July 25, 1936, born in St. Louis), lifts his pencil point from the table, straightens his back, and swivels his head from side to side, stretching.

 Sanguinet (critically assessing a detail he has just drawn on a large parchment): “I certainly hope the Big Client Himself will like our design for His new cloudbank.
 You know how He gets.
 Remember when we used Ionic instead of Doric columns for the new Pearly Gates?
 Yikes!
 I never saw such wrath and vengeance, such thunder and lightning, not to mention the plagues of locusts and frogs!”

 Carl Staats (April 19, 1871-June 2, 1928, born in New York): “And don’t forget the boils.
 Look [raising the hem of his robe]: I still have boils on my—”